nychealth/EH-dataportal/content/data-stories/public-space-creates-health/index.md

 </figure>
 </div>

-<a href="https://data.census.gov/table/ACSST5Y2020.S1810?q=Disability&g=160XX00US3651000&tid=ACSST5Y2020.S1810">Seven percent of New Yorkers have a disability that affects their ability to walk.</a> Smooth and even sidewalks, paths and streets, well-placed pedestrian ramps (including curb extensions from the sidewalk into the street), and elevators are necessary for all New Yorkers to use public space safely and efficiently. <a href="NYC’s Department of Transportation (DOT) is working on upgrading and installing pedestrian ramps to make pedestrian space safer and more accessible for all sidewalk users."> NYC’s Department of Transportation is working on upgrading and installing pedestrian ramps to make pedestrian space safer and more accessible for all road users</a>.
+<a href="https://data.census.gov/table/ACSST5Y2020.S1810?q=Disability&g=160XX00US3651000&tid=ACSST5Y2020.S1810">Seven percent of New Yorkers have a disability that affects their ability to walk.</a> Smooth and even sidewalks, paths and streets, well-placed pedestrian ramps (including curb extensions from the sidewalk into the street), and elevators are necessary for all New Yorkers to use public space safely and efficiently. <a href="https://www.nyc.gov/html/dot/html/pedestrians/pedramps.shtml"> NYC’s Department of Transportation is working on upgrading and installing pedestrian ramps to make pedestrian space safer and more accessible for all sidewalk users</a>.

 Public space has countless benefits and should be inclusive for all. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7967628/"> Outdoor physical activity and socialization have been shown to increase brain function, boost confidence and self-esteem, and lower stress in adolescents</a>.
 Where trees, grass, and shrubs are found, outdoor temperatures are cooler, helping fight the urban heat island effect and making streets and public space more comfortable. <a href="https://www.nyc.gov/assets/genderequity/downloads/pdf/cge-tip-card-public-spaces.pdf"> Public space designed with gender inclusion in mind helps create a welcoming and safe environment for everyone that visits</a>.
-Lighting, sight lines, signage, available facilities and other amenities can be designed to meet the needs of visitors of all ages, interests, and abilities.
+Lighting, sight lines, signage, available facilities and other amenities can be designed to meet the needs of visitors of all ages, interests and abilities.

 Designing public space for people also means creating parks, pools, and other recreation areas that everyone can access.
 In most NYC neighborhoods, residents live within walking distance (within a half a mile) to a park.
 But in some neighborhoods, residents still don’t have this level of access to public space.